Zoo Brazil: Musical career

 Andersson has written music for various Hollywood movies, TV shows such as Nip/Tuck and channels such as BBC, Discovery, MTV, HBO, Channel 4 and more.
-In 2012 he composed music for the para olympics opening ceremony in London and music for the Dermablend "Go Beyond The Cover"video which has reached over 30 million views on YouTube and was awarded with the 2 silver lions at the Cannes festival.
+In 2012 he composed music for the para olympics opening ceremony in London and music for the Dermablend "Go Beyond The Cover"video which was awarded with the 2 silver lions at the Cannes festival.

 Beginning of 2015 he released his third Djmix cd called "Songs for Clubs vol.3", remixed Giorgio Moroder & Kylie Minogue's "Right Here, Right Now" that went number 1 on Billboard Dance Chart, and released "Save Us" with Per QX on Steve Angello's Size Records.